Wyre Way ...Coast to Hambleton

 First we take the tram…

-It used to go clackety,clack, but now it's silent as a vow
+It used to go clackety,clack, but now it's silent as

 Except for the robot voice that tells us brusquely, “hold tight now”.